cacophony-wj/LeS/README.md

 However you choose to enjoy NSFW Skyrim, soft or hard, I hope your experience is fulfilling (or at least titillating.)
 Keep checking the NSFW channels for releases including _Cupid_, _Lotus_ and _Bakarim_ which are far more in-depth than I can muster.

 #  Troubleshooting

-##  Why don't my saves work?

-Now that I understand how it works and the advantages it offers, the Skyrim Save System Overhaul is in here, not to punish you as suspected, but to allow for automatic saving without the problems that would break a lot of the background scripting of this modlist.
-Set it as specified in the MCM section and forget it.
-If you die, exit the game, relaunch it, and continue from the main menu.
-Try to avoid using the hotkey to save as I _have_ had Cursed Loot break on me by using it.
-You'll get back to where you were soon, the saves happen at roughly five minute intervals when everything "calms down" in the background.
-If you really want to risk an after-death reload, wait until the 15 second countdown and autoload has elapsed.
-Hopefully this will prevent the dreaded save corruption. _Only the most recent 5 manual saves and 10 autosaves are stored, and their names and screenshots do not depict their contents.
-Use the most recent one unless absolutely necessary._

 ##  What are all these Form 43 warnings?
 I thought Form 43 was bad news.